 TAS seminars take place over a one, two, or three-day period during the week and are held at the Newberry throughout the calendar year.
 Seminars are scheduled from 9 am to 3 pm each day unless otherwise indicated.
 TAS seminars typically include a show and tell component featuring relevant primary source materials from the Newberry’s collection.
 Participants earn up to five CPDU credit hours per program day for attending a TAS seminar.

-All program costs affiliated with participation in TAS, including program materials, meals, and seminar readings, are covered by grants and private donations.
-Principals are asked to cover the cost of substitute teacher coverage for the first day of the first participant from each school; TAS covers all remaining substitute teacher fees.
+All program costs affiliated with participation in TAS, including program materials, meals, and substitute coverage, are covered by grants and private donations.

 The Newberry and the Chicago Public Schools are grateful to the Polk Bros.
-Foundation for a major grant that enables Chicago Teachers as Scholars to help enhance public education by offering high-quality professional development programs for CPS teachers.
-Thanks is also owed to the JB and MK Pritzker Family Foundation for their generous gift in honor of Joan and Bill Brodsky.
-Again, the Center for Latin American Studies at the University of Chicago has provided partial funding for the Latin American civilization-based seminars.
+Foundation for a major grant that enables Chicago Teachers as Scholars to support public education by offering high-quality professional development programs for CPS teachers.
+Thanks is also owed to the JB and MK Pritzker Family Foundation for their generous gift in honor of Joan and Bill Brodsky, and the Center for Latin American Studies at the University of Chicago for providing partial funding for the Latin American civilization-based seminars.

-For questions or more information contact Charlotte Wolfe Ross, Teacher Programs Manager at email@example.com
+For questions or more information, please contact Teacher Programs staff.